 How do mileage tax deductions work?

-Employees who track their mileage to and from specific work obligations (or any of the other tax-deductible destinations mentioned above) can deduct that mileage using the IRS deduction rates or the actual costs of using their own vehicles.
+Employees who track mileage to and from specific work obligations (or any of the other tax-deductible destinations mentioned above) can deduct that mileage using the IRS deduction rates or the actual expenses of using their own vehicles.

-Your team can chronicle everything by using one of the many mileage tracking apps out there, or just a good old-fashioned spreadsheet.
+Your team can chronicle everything by using one of the many mileage tracking apps out there as a logbook, or just a good old-fashioned spreadsheet as a mileage log to record odometer readings.

 Can all of my employees deduct their mileage expenses?